Church of Santa Caterina

 The small belfry is located above the left nave, along the border looking on Santa Caterina street.

+The building, as it is written on the architrave of the major door, dates back to 1610.
 On the major altar, dedicated to Santa Caterina, a picture represents the mystical wedding of the Saint with Jesus in the presence of the Virgin, apostles and saints.

 Translated by Sam Di Bella